IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 ---
 layout: docs
-title:  3.0 Common streams operations
+title:  4.0 Common Streams operations
 description:  The primary operations in the Python Application API are listed
 weight:  40
 published: true
 tag: py16
 prev:
   file: python-appapi-devguide-3
-  title: 2.0 Developing your first application
+  title: 3.0 Developing for IBM Streams on-premises
 next:
   file: python-appapi-devguide-5
-  title: "4.0 API features: User-defined parallelism"
+  title: "5.0 API features: User-defined parallelism"
 ---

 The primary operations in the Python Application API are listed.
 After you create a `Stream` from `Topology.source()`, you can perform operations on the `Stream`.